johannesduschl/Bachelorarbeit_Load_Aware_Change_Detection/README.md

 To implement:
-1. Static Thresholding (CUSUM)
+1. Static Thresholding (CUSUM, self-implemented in python)
 2. Adaptive Thresholding (Mukherjee et.
-Al., Real-time adaptation of decision thresholds in sensor networks for detection of moving targets)
+Al., Real-time adaptation of decision thresholds in sensor networks for detection of moving targets, self-implemented core concepts)
-3. Load-Aware Adaptive Thresholding (extends the calculation of the threshold with the System
+3. Load-Aware Adaptive Thresholding (threshhold is additionally dependent on the utilization of the receiver - linearly/exponentially)

-Offene Fragen:

-System-Load Begriff:
-- Mit System load ist der Empfänger der Daten gemeint, d.h. nicht der Sensor selbst

-Adaptive Thresholding Simulieren:
-- Was ist eine sinnvolle Komplexität für die Baseline adaptive Thresholding? (z.B:

-Welche Metriken zur Performance?
-- Reproduktionsfehler (Gefilterter vs. orginaler DS)
+System Design and Experiment:

+Sender/Device <=> Receiver

+Sender sends data continously with different Change Detection mechanisms (1. / 2. / 3.).

+Receiver has constant resources, but will receive load spikes during the experiment.

+Measurements during the experiment:
+- Reproduction error of original and received data stream
 - Latency
 - Throughput